-- a) The possibility of having the same field name (or method name) occur in two different base classes is dealt with by allowing the use of a class name as a qualifier. - e.g. Airplane::rate is the rate field inherited from class Airplane. - b) The possibility of repeated inheritance can be dealt with by something called a virtual base class which we won't discuss!
-(Suffice it to say it's a tad messy!) - 5.
-Java does not support multiple inheritance.
+- 5. Java does not support multiple inheritance.
 Since multiple inheritance is not often really needed, this is not a major issue.
-If it is needed, there are two ways to get the job done in Java: - a) If only the interface needs to be inherited, but not the implementation, then Java interfaces can be used. - (1) A Java class can implement any number of interfaces b) We can use containment.
+If it is needed, there are two ways to get the job done in Java: - a) If only the interfit adateStudentInstructor the implementation, t - (1) A Java class can implement any number of interfaces b) We can use containment.

-''' Example - the main frame in a GUI
+Example - the main frame in a GUI

 class extends Frame

 implements ActionListener, WindowEventListener

 {

-'''